History

 Tatsuo Suzuki

-Professor Tatsuo Suzuki was born in Yokohama in 1928 and began karate training as a teenager.
+Tatsuo Suzuki Sensei was born in Yokohama in 1928 and began karate training as a teenager.
 From 1945 to 1956 he trained directly under Ohtsuka Sensei at Wado-ryu headquarters — the formative years of his martial arts career.

 He earned a reputation early for sharp technique and serious training.
 In 1951 he was awarded 5th Dan, which WIKF sources describe as the highest Wado grade at that time.
-He went on to travel and teach alongside Ohtsuka, and became one of the key figures in bringing Wado-ryu outside Japan.
+He went on to travel and teach alongside Ohtsuka Sensei, and became one of the key figures in bringing Wado-ryu outside Japan.

-From 1956 onwards Suzuki established the first Wado federation in England and used London as a base for teaching across Europe.
+From 1956 onwards Suzuki Sensei established the first Wado federation in England and used London as a base for teaching across Europe.
 That work mattered enormously.
 Through courses, demonstrations, and hands-on instructor training, he helped make Wado-ryu one of the most widely practised karate styles in Europe.

-Students who trained under Suzuki remembered his speed and technical clarity, but also his insistence on correct basics, clean movement, and the martial meaning behind the forms.
+Students who trained under Suzuki Sensei remembered his speed and technical clarity, but also his insistence on correct basics, clean movement, and the martial meaning behind the forms.
 His influence went well beyond organisation — it shaped the way generations of Wado practitioners actually moved and taught.

 Why the WIKF Was Created